Skip to content

 On the smallholding he offers tours and courses, including whip and tongue grafting.

-He has become an established speaker in respect of his many interests.
-Currently, James is working on the third book in the DCI Castle series.
-Typically, he writes for a couple of hours before breakfast, works on the smallholding during the day, and writes again for a couple of hours before dinner.
+Typically, James writes for a couple of hours before breakfast, works on the smallholding during the day, and writes again for a couple of hours before dinner.
 While hoeing his beans and tending his apple trees, he mulls his characters and his plots!